The healthcare and nutrition services we support reached 10.4 million people in 2022

 AKDN / Christopher Wilton-Steer

-We strengthen community health systems through capacity building, provision of materials and supplies, and the supportive supervision of community health workers.
-We support and leverage civil society organisations to support health and nutrition action at community level.
+We strengthen community health systems by providing training, materials and supplies, and community health worker supervision.
+We support and leverage civil society organisations to cascade health and nutrition action at community level.
 We enhance community case management and strengthen community monitoring and referral mechanisms.

 We help reduce the burden of illness at the community level.
 We achieve this by promoting positive health, hygiene and nutrition behaviours and practices through behaviour change communication and community engagement.
 We strengthen civil society partnerships to promote transparency and accountability for both governmental and non-governmental health and nutrition services and programmes.